kyma-project/nats-manager/docs/contributor/testing.md

 ## CI/CD

 This project uses [Prow](https://docs.prow.k8s.io/docs/) and [GitHub Actions](https://docs.github.com/en/actions) as part of the development cycle.
-Their aim is to verify the functional correctness of the NATS Manager.
+The aim is to verify the functional correctness of the NATS Manager.

 ### Prow jobs that run on PRs